 Trains run to Salisbury every 1/2 hour from London (please allow at least 45 minutes from the station to the Festival).

 Number 29 bus runs between Salisbury (from Blue Boar Row in Salisbury) and Shaftesbury Monday – Saturday.
 There is a request stop by the Church in Broad Chalke then follow signs to the festival.
 The walk to the Festival from the request stop is about a third of a mile.

 Valuecars: 01722 50 50 50

 Spire Travel: 03333 442700

-Please note that for security reasons, random bag searches my be undertaken upon entry to the Festival.
+Please note that for security reasons, random bag searches may be undertaken upon entry to the Festival.

 All parking is free at the Festival.
-There will be separate disabled parking closer to the Entrance (please bring the blue badge) and there will be aseparate parking area for Friends and Speakers.
+There will be separate disabled parking closer to the Entrance (please bring the blue badge) and there will be a separate parking area for Friends (Festival Memberships) and Speakers.